alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 ];
 ```

-Once again, the builder can make this a little more concise, but the complexity
+The builder can make this a little more concise, but the complexity remains:
-remains:

 ```php
 $prices = Expression::arrayFieldPath('prices');